top of page

 Effective chest compression depth, rate and minimal interruptions are essential to improve outcomes following IHCA.
 Devices placed on the chest that provide visual feedback during cardiopulmonary resuscitation (CPR) can improve chest compression quality, but there is substantial room for improvement.
 Strategies are needed to help teams translate visual CPR feedback into optimized CPR delivery.

-The CPR coach has six main responsibilities:
+The CPR Coach has six primary responsibilities:

 1. Coordinate early initiation of CPR and timely defibrillation;